November 17, 2005

 its little ornament

-tries to stop them—
+tries to stop them—See how it fails!

 See how the converging lines